-Are you have a hard time getting restful sleep?
-Read on to know more on how to improve your sleep.
+Are you having a hard time getting restful sleep?
+Read on to know more about how to improve your sleep.

 Difficulties sleeping and waking up at odd times of the night are often a direct consequence of the worries and fears that have preoccupied us throughout the day.
 Fortunately, there are plenty of practical things we can do, like limiting our use of screens and practising meditation and sophrology, which can help us to enjoy truly restful and restorative sleep.